What is health? Depending on who you ask, you’ll get different answers.

 Longevity is a lifelong journey that, if played right, will be a long and rewarding one.
 The scientific field is rapidly advancing, and a lot of promising insights and discoveries are being made that are suitable for consumer application.

-At the same time, there will be many pseudo longevity companies entering the field in the months and years ahead, as well as antiquated “health” and wellness companies co-opting the term “longevity” by their marketing teams.
+At the same time, in the months and years ahead there will be many pseudo longevity companies entering the field, those that will carelessly advise extreme and unsustainable approaches to longevity based on poor interpretations of research, as well as antiquated “health” and wellness companies co-opting the term “longevity” by their marketing teams.

 Through it all, you can trust that NOVOS will remain the go-to resource for thought leadership that will — along with its esteemed team of scientists and longevity MDs — identify the signal from the noise and equip you with the knowledge, toolsets, and formulations you need to maximize your longevity journey in a way that fits your individual needs and preferences.